 - Invite high school or college athletes or service groups to join walking and biking parades.
 See if the high school has service projects that might fit with the event.

 For detailed information on different steps of community mobilization and working with groups, explore the Community Tool Box.

 - Acknowledge local businesses or sponsors who contribute.
 Thank them publicly in a press release, in keynote talks on the day of the event and in media coverage.
 A personal note following the event is a nice touch as well.

-- Consider sending your partners a certificate of participation (available to members).
+- Consider sending your partners a certificate of participation.
 You may want to award the business with the certificate on the day of the event.